-Dr. Tammie Walker, Director of the School of Music and Professor of Piano, is a graduate of the University of Illinois at Urbana-Champaign, where she earned the Master of Music and Doctor of Musical Arts degrees as a student of Ian Hobson.
+Tammie Walker, director of the School of Music and professor of piano, is a graduate of the University of Illinois at Urbana-Champaign, where she earned the Master of Music and Doctor of Musical Arts degrees as a student of Ian Hobson.

-Walker is an active clinician, lecture-recitalist and masterclass teacher, including presentations at regional and national conferences and several virtual international invitations.
-She is also in demand as an adjudicator, having served on many regional, national and international juries in the US and South Korea.
+Walker is an active clinician, lecture-recitalist, and masterclass teacher, including presentations at regional and national conferences and several virtual international invitations.
+She is also in demand as an adjudicator, having served on many regional, national, and international juries in the US and South Korea.
 She held various leadership roles with the Music Teachers National Association competitions at the state and regional level for 15 years.

-An interview with Dr. Walker was published in the January 2006 issue of The Piano journal in Korea, and she was featured in a 2007 article in International Piano magazine.
+An interview with Walker was published in the January 2006 issue of The Piano Journal in Korea, and she was featured in a 2007 article in International Piano magazine.
 Her article entitled "The Status of the BM-Piano Performance Degree" was published in the April/May 2008 issue of the American Music Teacher journal.
 In 2005 she collaborated on an arrangement of the Largo from Beethoven's Piano Concerto No. 1, arranged for alto flute and piano (Progress Press, Chicago) which was premiered at the NFA Convention in the US and in London, England.
 Her collaborative CD with trumpeter Bruce Briney, Time Passages, was reviewed favorably internationally.

-Dr. Walker was previously on the faculty at Western Illinois University for 21 years (1998-2019), serving as Director of the School of Music her final four years.
+Walker was previously on the faculty at Western Illinois University for 21 years (1998-2019), serving as Director of the School of Music her final four years.
 A committed teacher and the recipient of the 2012 College of Fine Arts and Communication Outstanding Teacher Award, Walker's students have been finalists in several competitions (including MTNA) and have been accepted to summer programs throughout the United States and Germany.
 While teaching at WIU, her students were admitted to many of the top graduate programs around the country.
 Former students have won competitions at the University of Illinois, Texas Tech University, UMKC, The American Prize competition, and the Artist Presentation Society competition in St. Louis.